 The History of Brogues

 Modern brogues originated in Scotland and Ireland and were initially constructed using untanned hide with small perforations.
-The perforations were created for functionality, and their purpose was to allow water to drain through the footwear when walking in wet terrain.
-The design has since evolved and the perforations are now mostly for decorative purposes, in fact, it is this patterned detailing that brogues are identified by.
+The perforations were for functionality, and their purpose was to allow water to drain through the footwear when the wearer was walking in wet terrain.
+The design has since evolved, and the perforations are now mostly for decorative purposes.
+In fact, it is this patterned detailing that brogues are identified by.

-Brogues are divided into two groups: the Derby with open lacing and the Oxford with enclosed lacing.
-Brogues are further defined by the different types of perforations that are featured on the shoe, and these include the full brogue (wingtip), half brogue and quarter brogue.
+Brogues come in two styles: the Derby with open lacing and the Oxford with enclosed lacing.
+Brogues are also categorized by the different perforations they feature.
+Designs include the full brogue (wingtip), half brogue, and quarter brogue.

 Full Brogue (Wingtip)

-Full brogues are the most iconic of the styles and are characterised by the pointed toe cap with wing-like extensions that run along both sides of the shoe.
+Full brogues are the most iconic of the styles and feature a pointed toe cap with wing-like extensions that run along both sides of the shoe.
 When viewed from the top the toe cap looks as though it has a ‘W’ or “M” shape.

-The half brogue or semi-brogues are characterised by the toe cap with decorative punched detailing and serrations along the toe cap edges and in the centre of the cap.
-Half brogues tend to be more formal than full brogues but a good choice for everyday wear.
+The half brogue, or semi-brogue, is characterized by a toe cap with decorative punched detailing and serrations along the toe cap edges and in the center of the cap.
+Half brogues tend to be more formal than full brogues but can suit a variety of outfits.

-The quarter brogues are defined by their straight toe cap with decorative detailing along the cap’s edge, but nothing in the middle of the toe cap.
-As with the half brogue, quarter brogues are a popular choice for work wear because the full broguing can seem a bit busy, thus the quarter brogue is the perfect dress shoe.
+Quarter brogues are defined by their straight toe cap with decorative detailing along the cap’s edge, but nothing in the middle of the toe cap.
+As with the half brogue, quarter brogues are a popular choice for workwear because the full broguing can seem a bit busy.
+Thus the quarter brogue is ideal for business and formal occasions.